Josehokec/ACER4CER/readMe.md

 ## Section 4: Experimental Datasets

 Our paper used both synthetic and real datasets.
-We provided the download URLs for the real dataset.
-You can also choose to send emails to the author to inquire about the real datasets.
-We will be very happy to receive your emails and will respond promptly.
+We provided the download URLs for the real datasets.

 | Dataset   | Method       | Indexed columns                                             |
 | --------- |--------------| ----------------------------------------------------------- |